 Like the BA, in Egyptian culture, the KA is the spiritual part of a person's soul.

 A LI is a standard Chinese unit of distance, equal to 500 meters.

 As the names of letters of the Greek alphabet, you can play both MU and NU in Scrabble.

-OD is the Odic Force, a hypothetical life force theorised to exist by the 19th century philosopher Carl Reichenbach.
+OD is the Odic Force, a hypothetical life force theorized to exist by the 19th-century philosopher Carl Reichenbach.